Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

-In the next step, we cross-matched our candidate events with the catalogue of variables from OGLE, in particular, the catalogue of nearly 250,000 Long Period Variables, which show slowly varying large amplitude periodic or semi-periodic variations in their light curves \citep{2013Soszynski}.
-There was one object in common with our catalogue, event \#004 (4043236380953360512), matched to OGLE-BLG-LPV-102568, identified from the OGLE light curve as an OSARG-type variable.
-OSARGs (OGLE Small Amplitude Red Giants, \citealt{2004Wray}) are known for their small amplitudes, while here the event shows a very significant change in brightness of about 1 mag.
+In a subsequent step, we cross-matched our candidate events with the catalogue of variables from OGLE, in particular the catalogue of nearly 250 000 long-period variables (LPVs), which show slowly varying large-amplitude periodic or semi-periodic variations in their light curves \citep{2013Soszynski}.
+There was one object in common with our catalogue, namely event \#004 (4043236380953360512), which matched to OGLE-BLG-LPV-102568, and was identified from the OGLE light curve as an (OGLE small-amplitude red giant(OSARG; \citealt{2004Wray})-type variable.
+OSARGs are known for their small amplitudes, while here the event shows a very significant change in brightness of about 1 mag.
 We suggest that \#004 is a genuine microlensing event, in which the source happened to be a variable star of the OSARG type.
 Such events are fairly rare, but most often are just not being detected due to the prior variability in their baselines (but see \cite{2006Wyrzykowski}).
-This event was also not detected by any other survey than \gaia most likely due to the prior baseline variability, despite its high brightness and high amplitude.
+This event was also not detected by any survey other than \gaia, most likely because of the prior baseline variability, despite its high brightness and high amplitude.
 A very similar case is presented below in Section \ref{sec:individual}, where a baseline variation of small amplitude is superimposed with the microlensing event (event \#007).

-The cross-match of microlensing events with \gdr{2} catalogue of 550,000 variable stars candidates \citep{2018Mowlavi} yielded another match, \#066 (4048971261782646528), classified in \gdr{2} as a potential LPV. \gdr{3} light curve shows indeed a red variable object, however, with the amplitude of nearly 2~mag and the non-repeating shape of the outburst, we suggest this again is a genuine microlensing event.
-The classification in \gdr{2} relied on much shorted light curve, therefore an event without its full baseline could have fallen into the LPV selection.
-We note that this source is not anymore considered as an LPV candidate in the newest DR3 LPV catalogue \citep{DR3-DPACP-171}.
+The cross-match of microlensing events with the \gdr{2} catalogue of 550 000 variable star candidates \citep{2018Mowlavi} yielded another match, \#066 (4048971261782646528), classified in \gdr{2} as a potential LPV.
+The \gdr{3} light curve indeed shows a red variable object, but with an amplitude of nearly 2~mag and a non-repeating shape of the outburst; we suggest this again is a genuine microlensing event.
+The classification in \gdr{2} relied on a much shorter light curve and therefore an event without its full baseline could have fallen into the LPV selection.
+We note that this source is no longer considered as an LPV candidate in the newest DR3 LPV catalogue \citep{DR3-DPACP-171}.